Wyatt Johnston Game Preview: Stars vs. Blackhawks

 Johnston Season Stats Insights

-- Johnston has posted an assist in a game 10 times this season in 33 games played, including multiple assists once.
+- Johnston has posted an assist in a game 11 times this year in 34 games played, including multiple assists once.

-- Johnston has an implied probability of 50% to eclipse his point total based on the odds.
+- The implied probability that Johnston hits the over on his points prop total is 52.4%, based on the odds.

 Sign up for Underdog fantasy today.